 Likewise, payroll is a variable cost, but most franchisors require that you have a minimum amount of staff on duty.
 A franchisee certainly does not want customers sitting in a long line because there is only one individual manning the store, but it is not very cost efficient if you have the same number of people on duty during busy periods as in slow periods (I am sure you have noticed this).
 Bottom line, “Turn Key” is great when you are making money but gives you very little flexibility when you need it the most, like when you need to cut costs.

-For a real-life (and somewhat eye opening) franchisee experience, check out this three part series from a past franchisee
+For a real-life (and somewhat eye opening) franchisee experience, check out the Top ten myths about buying a franchise

 3. Don’t expect to get rich overnight.
 Most franchisees make between 30K and 70K per year and work long hours.
 Sure there are a few stores that produce six-figure incomes for the owner, but this is not the norm.
 After all, if a franchisee is making 200K at his store at the intersection of X and Y, then the franchise company will put another location a few miles away to take advantage of that volume.
 Franchisors would rather have two stores making 100K each, than one store making 200K.
 It gives them better control.
 They don’t like “powerful” franchisees; they are potential threats.
 The only way to make a lot of money with a franchise is to: